xxKeoxx/emby_to_vudu_on_roku/README.md

 This repo is not ready for use yet.

-When this project is complete you will be able to track all of your vudu movies in emby If you are using a roku, selecting play on a movie within emby will launch the roku app directly to the movie.
+When this project is complete you will be able to track all of your vudu movies in emby.
+If you are using a roku, selecting play on a movie within emby will launch the roku app directly to the movie.

 Requirements will be:
 1. Python 2.7.5+